PiggyAwesome/useless/README.md

-Yo mamma so fat she sat on a rainbow and popped Skittles out
+Yo mamma is so fat she has to write an apology letter to Japan